What are personal injury compensation claims? Everything you need to know

 The most common reasons for motorbike accident claims are:

-Other road users failing to signal when opening their doors or turning, especially prevalent in urban traffic.
+Other road users failing to signal when opening their doors or turning is especially prevalent in urban traffic.

 8. Industrial Disease Claims

-Industrial diseases frequently develop over time due to prolonged exposure to harmful materials or unsafe working spaces.
-If your employer failed to protect your health and you’ve developed a condition as a result, you may be eligible to make an industrial disease claim.
+Industrial diseases often develop over time because of prolonged exposure to harmful materials or unsafe working environments.
+If your employer didn’t protect your health and you got sick, you may be able to file an industrial disease claim.

 Common types of industrial disease claims include: